Github-Anderson/SI100B-Report/README.md

   <img src="img/Blur.png" style="zoom:15%;" />

   In addition, we make a little adjustment to the training data as well.
-Mentioned that the left half of the picture used for training is actually ***a little bit too illegible***, we only choose the right half as the training samples for ***avoiding the left half samples jeopardizing the training model***.
+Mentioned that the left half of the picture used for training is actually ***a little bit too illegible***, we only choose the right half as the training samples for ***avoiding the left half samples contamination the training model***.
 This adjustment works well, with the increase of roughly 20% in accuracy.
 That's why the training model used in the ***ultimate_code.ipynb*** is ***"OPENCV_data_Beta.npz"***.

 #### Problem 2: Camera initialization